arabcoders/watchstate/README.md

 To add your backends, please click on the help button in the top right corner, and choose which method you want [one-way](guides/one-way-sync.md) or [two-way](guides/two-way-sync.md) sync. and follow the instructions.

-Once you have setup your backends and imported your data you should see something like
+Once you have added your backends and imported your data you should see something like

 ![WebUI](/screenshots/index.png)